SleepWalker33/HiDMoA/README.md

 # HiDMoA

-HiDMoA is a class-incremental defect classification method based on task-wise MoE adapters, prototype heads, and a feature-VAE task router.
+HiDMoA is a class-incremental defect classification method based on task-wise MoE adapters, prototype heads, a feature-VAE task router, and incre3 expert-transfer initialization.

-This repository contains the extracted HiDMoA method only.
+This repository contains the extracted HiDMoA incre3 method only.
 Experiment output folders, ablation launchers, and unrelated baseline repositories are not required for normal use.

 The public method name is `HiDMoA`.
-In the original research code the same method was named `incremental_2`; the config key is still `INCREMENTAL_2` for backward compatibility.
+In the original research code this exported variant is named `incremental_3` / `incre3`; the config key is `INCREMENTAL_3`.

 ## 1. What to run first